-Uttar Pradesh: Co-accused in Budaun double murder case surrenders, says he was not involved
+Uttar Pradesh: Co-accused person in Budaun double murder case surrenders, says he was not involved

 Sajid had gone to the children’s house at around 7.45 pm on Tuesday when their father went to the market and the mother was at her beauty parlour, the police said.
 The two boys were at home with their paternal grandmother.

-When the grandmother went to make tea, Sajid went to the third floor of the house, where Ayush and Ahaan were playing with another brother, Piyush.
+When the grandmother went to make tea, Sajid went to the third floor of the house, where Ayush and Ahaan were playing with their brother Piyush.
 Sajid allegedly attacked the children with a sharp-edged weapon, police said.

 Piyush, aged eight, also sustained minor injuries but managed to escape and alerted the family.
 Sajid fled the area when the family raised an alarm.